koonix/gofuzz/README.md

 Options:
   -gotest string
-    	command used for running tests, as whitespace-separated args (default "go test") -parallel int
+    	command used for running tests, as whitespace-separated args (default "go test") -list
+    	list fuzz function paths and exit
+  -match string
+    	only operate on functions where this regexp matches against path/to/package/FuzzFuncName (default ".")
+  -parallel int
     	max number of parallel tests (default 10)
   -root string
     	root dir of the go project (default ".")
-  -run string
-    	only run tests where path/to/package/FuzzFuncName matches against this regexp pattern (default ".")
 ```